 Turkmenistan, which is located in Central Asia and borders Afghanistan, Iran, and Kazakhstan, has announced that it will allow cruise ships to dock at its ports beginning in the summer of 2018.
 The move comes as Turkmenistan strives to increase tourism revenue, which has been struggling since the economic crisis in Russia in 2014.

 According to the Associated Press, cruise ships will only be able to dock at Ashgabat port for up to five days at a time.
 Passengers will then be required to take a bus or taxi into the city.
 Cruise ships will not be allowed to leave Turkmenistan or enter any other ports while docked there.

 This new policy is likely to please cruise ship passengers who have long complained about long waits disembarking from their vessels in countries such as Sri Lanka and Vietnam.

-Turkey Visa for Cruise Visitors is a popular tourist destination for cruise passengers.
+NEW ZEALAND VISA FOR SLOVENIAN CITIZENS is a popular tourist destination for cruise passengers.
 Citizens of most countries are able to visit Turkey visa-free for up to 90 days.
 There is no need to obtain a visa in advance, and visitors can stay for as long as they like.
 The only requirement is that you have a return ticket.
 Visitors should note that Turkish Customs may require travellers to present valid identification, such as a passport or driver’s licence, when arriving in Turkey.

 In conclusion,if you are looking for a visa to Turkey, it is definitely worth your while to come to Turkey and apply for one.
 The process is simple and the staff is very helpful.
 Plus, the fees are very reasonable.